zowe/docs-site/docs/user-guide/api-mediation/discovery-service-configuration.md

 ## Eureka configuration

 The Discovery Service contains a configuration for implementing the client-side service discovery and for defining a Eureka Server for service registry.
-Such configuration is shown below:
+This configuration is presented in the following codeblock:

 ```yaml
 eureka: